benwiz/blog/README.md

 ## To Do

+- page titles are still not quite right
-- Living post with links to emacs, stumpwm, and bash configs
+- Living post with links to emacs, stumpwm, and bash configs (maybe there is a special date I can give this)
 - not sure why Rakefile separate draft and post, the code is prob not identical, so look into
 - Only include google analytics if deployed to production